 - For investigators, the IRB will accept the CITI GCP and ICH course of those who completed the training after June 1, 2016.
-If investigators did not complete the CITI GCP and ICH course, or never completed the Key Concepts training after June 1, 2016, may provide an older GCP training certificate.
+If investigators did not complete the CITI GCP and ICH course, or never completed the Key Concepts training after June 1, 2016, they may provide an older GCP training certificate.

 - For the investigator’s research team, the IRB will accept the CITI Clinical Research Coordinator or the 2-day Introduction to Clinical Research training certificates of those who completed the training after June 1, 2016.
 If the investigator’s research team did not complete either course after June 1, 2016, the research team will need to review the Office for Clinical Research Training web page to determine the appropriate training required for their job role.

 Registration for the course is done through CITI, just like the IRB-required courses.
 Please select the relevant course under "Add a course or update learners course", in your CITI account.
 Once completed, the training certification needs to be uploaded into the relevant eIRB application.
 As part of the IRB approval process, IRB staff verify that valid certification is documented in eIRB for new studies and for amendments adding new clinical investigators.
-For more information, check this website.

 For any additional questions about this training requirement, please contact the Office of Clinical Research at OCR@emory.edu or 404-778-4960.